Ancelotti returns to Real Madrid as he departs Everton after 18 months in charge

 Carlo Ancelotti has been reappointed as manager of Real Madrid, and has departed Everton following 18 months in charge of the Premier League side.

-Ancelotti returns to Los Blancos following the resignation of Zinedine Zidane, who departed after Real ended the season without a trophy.
+Ancelotti returns to Los Blancos following the resignation of Zinedine Zidane, who departed after Madrid ended the season without a trophy.

 Editors' Picks